O.R.A: Detailed Information and Background

 Event Organizers have the option to request that event attendees not be required to limit their consumption of alcohol to the confines of a designated consumption area or "beer garden."
 If approved, event attendees would be able to consume alcohol outdoors anywhere within the event area (such as a closed street).
 Event Organizers have the option to allow businesses who serve alcohol and are located within the event area the opportunity to serve alcohol to event attendees, which could then be consumed within the event area.
 Furthermore, Event Organizers can partner with businesses within the event area so that businesses could be the sole source of alcohol for event attendees.
 Designated cups and physical identifiers would be required.
 Completion of a Notice of Proposed Closure for a O.R.A. event form would also be required.
 All special event applications would go through the same City review process, including the Fayetteville Police Department.

-Given the charitable requirements of picnic permits, and to ensure event organizers can manage all aspects of their events, the choice should be given to the event organizer regarding open consumption in their event area and allowing surrounding businesses to sell drinks to go that could be consumed in the event area.
+Given the charitable requirements of picnic permits and to ensure event organizers can manage all aspects of their events, the choice should be given to the event organizer regarding open consumption in their event area and allowing surrounding businesses to sell drinks to go that could be consumed in the event area.

 Limited Open Consumption District Pilot Programs:

 A regularly scheduled open consumption district pilot program can be defined as allowing visitors or patrons to be able to purchase alcohol from a participating business and consume their beverage while walking down the sidewalks in a smaller defined area within the Outdoor Refreshment Area.
 Streets would not be required to be closed.
-This program would be piloted by City staff who have a series of requirements to meet in order to begin such a program:

 When will the City Council consider the Outdoor Refreshment Area ordinance and phasing plan?